scenerystack/community/docs/reference/api/bamboo/SpanNode.md

 # SpanNode

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/bamboo/blob/main/js/SpanNode.ts](https://github.com/phetsims/bamboo/blob/main/js/SpanNode.ts) for the most up-to-date information.

 ## Overview

 SpanNode shows a double-headed arrow pointing to parallel bars, and a text label.
 It is shown under a chart to